mpasovic/majapasovic.org/_posts/2012-05-21-disability-and-queer-theory.md

 ---
 layout: post
+title: >-
-title: "Intersections of Race and Queer Theory and Disability Studies: Is There a Proper Definition of Disability?"
+  Intersections of Race and Queer Theory and Disability Studies: Is There a Proper Definition of Disability?
+published: true
 ---

 <span class="versal t9">T</span>hroughout history, multiple cultures